alnoki/AAAAAA/docs/development/tools.rst

    * The actual webpage appearance comes from the :std:doc:`Read the Docs Sphinx Theme <rtd-sphinx-theme:index>`

-#. :xref:`VS-Code` is used to edit/test code and documentation.
-Extensions used:
+#. :xref:`VS-Code` is used to develop, to document, and to test code, via the
+   following extensions:

    * :xref:`VS-Code-Python-ext`
    * :xref:`RST-preview-ext`